 Bluegrass and fescue mowing heights during the summer generally range from about 2.5–3.5 inches in height, however, if your grass is located in partial shade, keep the mowing height a little higher.
 Never remove more than a third of the leaf blade.
 If more than this amount is removed, the grass will stress and turn brown for a short period of time.

 If you are returning from a summer vacation, you may have to mow multiple times to get the grass back to its desired height.
 Be sure to wait about 3–5 days between each mowing.
-If you want to reduce the amount of time spent outside mowing your lawn as much as possible, check out our blog on Strategies for Reduced Mowing Inputs During the Summer.

 Pictured above from left to right: Knotweed, spurge, lespedeza and crabgrass.